-During the period, for our hosted consumer services and products – such as OneDrive, Outlook, Skype and Xbox – Microsoft actioned 2,458 pieces of content and suspended 2,346 accounts associated with TVEC.
-Microsoft detected 99.1% of the content that was actioned, while the remainder was reported to Microsoft by users or third parties.
-Of the accounts suspended for TVEC, 11.2% were reinstated upon appeal, typically retaining a block on the violating content.
+During the period, for our hosted consumer services and products – such as OneDrive, Outlook, Skype and Xbox – Microsoft actioned 2,001 pieces of content and 940 accounts associated with TVEC.
+Microsoft detected 98.7 percent of the content that was actioned, while the remainder was reported to Microsoft by users or third parties.
+Of the accounts actioned for TVEC, none were reinstated upon appeal.

-Note - Data in this report represents July - December 2020 and is inclusive of Microsoft hosted consumer products and services including OneDrive, Outlook, Skype and Xbox.
+Note - Data in this report represents July-December 2021 and is inclusive of Microsoft hosted consumer products and services including OneDrive, Outlook, Skype and Xbox.
 This report does not include data representing LinkedIn or GitHub which have their own transparency reports.

 When we refer to “hosted consumer products,” we are talking about Microsoft products and services where Microsoft hosts content generated or uploaded by credentialed users (i.e., those logged into a Microsoft account).
 Examples of these products and services include OneDrive, Skype, Outlook and Xbox.